 I love the idea of having a passive income, I really do.
 However, my earnings from Honeygain were pretty poor.
 This could have been due to my internet not being the fastest and the heavy usage from my family.

 But what’s the harm of running the software anyway?
 Well, traffic sharing does use battery power – estimated by Honeygain to be around 5-8%, although that could be a conservative guess.
-That means that although you’re making some money, you’re all spending extra on electricity.
+That means that although you’re making some money, you’re also spending extra on electricity, although this should be negligible.

 The lack of a physical address would usually concern me.
 However, Honeygain has been running for some time and there are plenty of reviews over the net.